Ma-hy/enwofost/README.md

                     weather_path = %the folder you want to store the weahter data%, out_en_file = "WOFOST_par_ensemble.npy")

 Ensemble of stuff.
 Wofost.
 Blah Blah
+You can now generate WOFOST ensemble in a give location quickly with 3 kinds of weather driver.